SachinB0101/event-announcement-project/README.md

    - Create a REST API using AWS API Gateway.
    - Configure Lambda functions (or other backend services) for endpoints.
    - Connect endpoints to DynamoDB tables.
-   - Add backend to CodePipeline for CI/CD automation.
+   - Add backend to GitHub Actions for CI/CD automation.

 3. **Database Setup:**
    - Create a DynamoDB table to store events.